 Cost: Free

 Features: Meet at Weaver Street Market for a bike and wagon decorating contest and a costume contest.
 The People’s Parade will go from there to Carrboro Town Hall, where there will be live music and kids’ activities until 1:30 p.m.
-Festivities include carnival games, a baby crawl contest, a pie eating contest and much more.
+Festivities include live music, a baby crawl contest, a pie eating contest and much more.
 From 2 p.m. to 4 p.m., at Carrboro Century Center, the community reading of Frederick Douglass’ essay, “The Meaning of the Fourth of July for the Negro” will take place.

 Cary